sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 #### OS commands

-Use the parameters below to configure OS Commands:
+Use the parameters below to configure OS Commands that are executed locally:

 | Parameter       | Description                                                                           |
 | --------------- | ------------------------------------------------------------------------------------- |